Craig Joncas, CFP® Penobscot Financial Advisors

 A Maine native, I earned my degree in Business Finance from the University of Maine.
 Always having an interest in personal financial planning, I was fortunate to intern with Penobscot Financial Advisors during my time there.
 Here we are over ten years later, and I serve as the Managing Principal of that same firm.
 My Maine roots have ingrained the values of hard work and loyalty, which I apply every day with a strong commitment to my firm and our clients.

 At work, I perform multiple roles.
-I am an Advisor to clients, serve on the Financial Planning & Investment Committees, and the Chief Compliance Officer for PFA.
+I am an Advisor to clients, serve on the Financial Planning, Investment and Marketing Committees, and serve as the CEO for PFA.
 I enjoy the variety that each day brings and working as a team to build an organization that delivers quality advice to those who need it the most.
 Outside of work, you’ll find me trying to improve my golf game, bowling, running, or enjoying the Maine outdoors and the changing seasons!